 The collective freethought (Irit Rogoff, Stefano Harney, Adrian Heathfield, Massimilliano Mollona, Louis Moreno and Nora Sternfeld) gave us a deep dive in the term “infrastructure”, through the seminars and lectures that were conducted in 2015 and 16.
 The work was concretized in the exhibitions in Hagerupsgården and Bergen Kunsthall in September 2016: Archives of Substance, End of Oil, Infrastructure of Feeling, Shipping and the Shipped, Spirit Labor, The Museum of Burning Questions.
 The conference The Infrastructure Summit was a summary of freethought´s work on the theme, and the meeting point/ performance arena the Partisan Café became an invaluable gathering point for the Bergen Assembly 2016.

-The curatorial platform PRAXES (Kristine Siegel & Rhea Dall focused on deepened engagement with relevant artists through a long term relationship: Exhibitions, talks, old and new works, sketches etc., was presented in depth.
-Throughout 2016 we were presented with old and new works from the oeuvres of Lyda Benglis and Marvin Gaye Chetwynd.
-PRAXES contributed greatly to Bergen Assembly’s ability to offer an alterantive time span and deepening that could be an alternative to the festivalisation of biennials.
+PRAXES, an initiative founded by Kristine Siegel & Rhea Dall, focused on long-term engagement with fewer artists presenting exhibitions, talks, old and new works, sketches centered around only two artistic practices.
+Throughout 2016 we were presented with old and new works from the oeuvres of Lynda Benglis and Marvin Gaye Chetwynd.
+PRAXES contributed greatly to Bergen Assembly’s ability to offer an alternative time span and deepening that could be an alternative to the festivalisation of biennials.

 Bergen Assembly is appreciates the international acclamation for our project, and that international art media recognizes us as a ground breaker and challenge in the field of international perennials.